TehGM/Wolfringo/docs/guides/commands/enabling-commands.md

 // connect bot here with "_client.ConnectAsync();"
 ```

-> Note: Calling `commands.StartAsync();` will reload all commands each time.
+> Note: Calling [commands.StartAsync()](xref:TehGM.Wolfringo.Commands.CommandsService.StartAsync(System.Threading.CancellationToken)) will reload all commands each time.
 However, it will not dispose persistent handlers.
-To dispose them, call `commands.Dispose()` and recreate the CommandsSystem entirely.
+To dispose them, call [commands.Dispose()](xref:TehGM.Wolfringo.Commands.CommandsService.Dispose) and recreate the CommandsSystem entirely.

 ### Choose where commands are loaded from
 By default, all commands in the project that starts your bot process are loaded.
 You can change that using @TehGM.Wolfringo.Commands.CommandsOptions.